Blockchain-Technology-Lab/consensus-decentralization/docs/setup.md

 argument is omitted, then a monthly analysis is performed for each month between January 2010 and the current month or the subset of this time period for which relevant data exists.

-Additionally, there are four flags that can be used to customize an execution:
+Additionally, there are three flags that can be used to customize an execution:

-- `--force-parse` forces the re-parsing of all raw data files, even if the corresponding parsed data files already exist.
-This can be useful for when raw data gets updated for some blockchain.
-By default, this flag is set to False and the tool only parses blockchain data for which no parsed data file exists.
-- `--force-map` forces the re-mapping of all parsed data files, even if the corresponding mapped data files already exist.
+- `--force-map` forces the parsing, mapping and aggregation to be performed on all data, even if the relevant output files already exist.
 This can be useful for when mapping info is updated for some blockchain.
-By default, this flag is set to False and the tool only performs the mapping when the relevant mapped data files do not exist.
+By default, this flag is set to False and the tool only performs the mapping and aggregation when the relevant output files do not exist.
 - `--plot` enables the generation of graphs at the end of the execution.
 Specifically, the output of each implemented metric is plotted for the specified ledgers and timeframe, as well as the block production dynamics for each specified ledger.
 By default, this flag is set to False and no plots are generated.